gelimorto2/A.A.I.T.I/README.md

 **Problem:** Backend fails to start or crashes **Solutions:**
 - Verify port 5000 is available: `lsof -ti:5000`
-- Check environment file exists: `ls backend/.env`
 - Ensure all backend dependencies are installed: `cd backend && npm install`
 - Check database permissions: `ls -la backend/database/`
+- Settings are now managed internally - no .env file required

 #### Port Already in Use
 **Problem:** `Error: listen EADDRINUSE: address already in use`